• About Us

 Can I pay online using GGives?

 GGives payments work by visiting a partner merchant’s store and scanning their QR code.
-However, you can pay online using GGives by scanning the merchant’s QR code displayed on your computer or another mobile device.
+However, you can pay online by scanning the merchant’s QR code displayed on your computer or another mobile device.

 Can I avail of two or more GGives at one time?

-No, you can avail of only one GGives loan at a time.
+No, you can avail of only one loan at a time.
 You must pay off your existing loan before getting another.

 How do I pay my loan?

-To pay your outstanding loan balance including interest and late payment fees, if any, just go to the GGives dashboard in the GCash app by clicking “View all GCash Services” and then “GGives.”
+To pay your outstanding loan balance including interest and late payment fees, if any, just go to the GGives dashboard in the GCash app by clicking “View all GCash Services” and then selecting “GGives.”

 Will I get a cashback if I pay my dues early?